jzyustc/2020_lab/README.md

 - Monitor : a subclass to monitor many values in training, such as loss and accuracy
 - Plot : a subclass of BaseNet, to plot during training
 - operation : some operations, such as load the raw data
-- example : an example to use BaseNet
+- example : normal models achieved by BaseNet

 ## part 2 : information